 For instance, the Capital One Spark Cash card offers unlimited 2 percent cash back on every purchase for a $95 annual fee (and no fee for employee cards).
 For many business owners, it should be easy to rack up enough cash back on business purchases to quickly outmatch a $95 fee.

 Furthermore, if you’re not fazed by some extra maintenance and you want to maximize the rewards on your business purchases, you should seriously consider signing up for a travel rewards card – particularly a card with category bonuses.
-The Chase Ink Business Preferred card, for instance, offers 3 points per dollar on up to $150,000 in business-related purchases each year – twice the rate of the Ink Business Unlimited card.
+The Ink Business Preferred® Credit Card, for instance, offers 3 points per dollar on business-related purchases (on up to $150,000 in select combined category purchases each year, then 1x) – twice the rate of the Ink Business Unlimited card.

 Flexible redemption options